Battle of Aliaga: The battle

 On September 4, with the principal objective of acquiring provisions lacking in Biac-na-Bato, President Emilio Aguinaldo directed orders to Gen. Natividad and Col. Manuel Tinio to unite their forces with those of Col. Casimiro Tinio, Gen. Pio del Pilar, Col. Jose Paua and Eduardo Llanera for a combined dawn attack on Aliaga.
 (Casimiro Tinio, popularly known as ‘Capitan Berong', was an elder brother of Manuel through his father's first marriage.)
 The following morning was described as "The most glorious battle of the rebellion".
 The rebel forces, numbering about between 4,000 and 5,000 men, took the church and convent, the Casa Tribunal and other government buildings.
 The commander of the Spanish detachment died in the first moments of fighting, while those who survived were locked up in the thick-walled jail.
 The rebels then proceeded to entrench themselves and fortify several houses.
 The following day, Sunday the 5th, the church and convent as well as a group of houses were put to the torch due to exigencies of defense.

 Spanish counterattack

 Alarmed by these sudden attacks, Governor General Primo de Rivera fielded 8,000 men under the command of Gen. Ricardo Monet and Gen. Nuñez.
 The latter commanded a column of reinforcements that arrived in the afternoon of the 6th, they were met with such a tremendous hail of bullets that the general, two captains and many soldiers were wounded, forcing the Spaniards to retreat a kilometer away from the town to await the arrival of Gen. Monet and his men.
 Even with the reinforcements, the Spaniards were overcautious in attacking the rebels there, and halted their attack for the rest of the day.
-The Filipinos held the town of Aliaga for the rest of the day up into the night of September 5.
+The Filipinos held the town of Aliaga for the rest of the day up into the night of September 5 before withdrawing back to Biak-na-Bato under the cover of darkness, having achieved victory.

+Aftermath

+The Filipinos transitioned to guerrilla warfare after winning the battle at Aliaga.
+In October the following month they went to the offensive again and attacked San Rafael, Bulacan to procure supplies for their headquarters at Biak-na-Bato, with the battle lasting several days before they won and gained control of the town.
+They then withdrew bringing the supplies with them and leaving a small detachment to stave off any potential Spanish effort to retake the town and make headway to Biak-na-Bato.

+The Spanish were only able to besiege Biak-na-Bato nearly three months later in December 1897, going inconclusively until an armistice was signed between both sides.